SAE Institute: SAE Online

 SAE Online, formerly SAE Graduate college, was an unaccredited, distance learning, proprietary, for-profit European school that offered post graduate courses from master's degrees to PhDs in Creative Media Industries, as well as several other professional skills courses (short courses).
 SAE Online has since ceased operations.

+SAE Creative Media Institute / University College

+SAE Creative Media Institute became a University College on the 22 December 2023.
+The Tertiary Education Quality and Standards Agency’s (TEQSA’s) University College category is reserved for the highest performing Institutes of Higher Education.
+This decision places SAE in an elite group of just seven University Colleges in Australia – and the only one delivering creative media education nationally.

 Energy Groove Radio

 Energy Groove Radio is a digital commercial-style radio network.
 It is a network of eight Contemporary Hit Radio (CHR)/Top 40 Stations playing a mix of live and pre-recorded programming.

 Energy Groove Radio showcases local and international shows, produced by a mix of DJs, presenters, and SAE students.

 Freddy El Turk launched Energy Groove Radio in 2009, broadcasting from Sydney, Australia.
 Since partnering with SAE in 2011, Energy Groove Radio has grown from a single digital radio service - based in Australia at the SAE Sydney campus - to a network of seven stations located across the UK, France, Italy, Germany, US and Spain.

 In 2012 Energy Groove and Emirates Airlines entered a collaboration which now sees Emirates Airlines play Energy Groove Radio across its entire fleet.